RikenSugitaLab/MLMM-Potential/README.md

 # Usage
 **training**: shown in run_traning.sh (more details can be found in website of pytorch lightning).
 **simulation**: copy server folder into working directory and put mlmm package into server folder.
 Then run simulation according to run.sh.
-Detailed explanation on options can be found in doc (in preparation).
+Detailed explanation on options can be found in doc.

 ## Training Data Preparation
 For training, three files are needed